ATV World: History

+Shows

 ATV World was one of two English-language channels that broadcast in Hong Kong.
 It offered a variety of programmes, mostly from the United States, ranging from popular serial dramas and films to documentaries and educational shows.

 ATV stopped carrying the talk show Late Show with David Letterman (大衛牙擦騷) as of 1 January 2009, but there was a grassroots movement to bring it back.
 Arts and sports programming were also offered (e.g. local horse racing, in Chinese 賽馬直擊).
 Mandarin and Korean programmes were available on ATV World at off-peak hours.

-Warner Bros.
-Animation on ATV World

-ATV World was one of two English-language channels that broadcast in Hong Kong.
-The network airs various shows that aired on Cartoon Network and Kids' WB, Boomerang and many more.

-Programmes

 ATV World's flagship English news programme was the "Main News and Weather Report at 7:30" provided under the collective effort of ATV News.
 It also relayed the Xinwen Lianbo news programme from Chinese television channel, CCTV-1, which is the primary channel of the Chinese television network, China Central Television (CCTV), in the People's Republic of China which is also available throughout Hong Kong.

 Given its focus on Hong Kong English-language programming in a predominantly Hong Kong Cantonese-speaking market, ATV World carried relatively little advertising and was subsidised by ATV Home.
 Both of the-then free-to-air television companies in Hong Kong were required by the government to provide a Hong Kong English-language service.
 In the face of competition from TVB Pearl, ATV World had in recent years switched its focus from the provision of drama and movies to documentaries and natural history shows, probably because such programming is less expensive to acquire.

 Since the Hong Kong government does not have its own television station, its agency Radio Television Hong Kong (RTHK) required the-then two domestic free television stations to broadcast their programmes and advertisements.
 One of the well known programmes is Educational Television (ETV) which began in 1971.
 This followed the Hong Kong education syllabus, serving as a reference for primary and secondary school students of mathematics, Hong Kong English, Putonghua and other school subjects.
 During the thirty-two-week school year, ETV programmes were shown on ATV World from 10:00 to 12:00 and TVB Pearl from 14:00 to 16:00 each weekday.